 Your homepage should provide the broad focus for your business and act as a portal to further content, so resist the temptation to fill it with text.
 No one will read it.

 Search engines look for keywords in your website’s headings, links, image text and metadata.

 By keeping your website full of relevant information and signposting it clearly, you stand a better chance of attracting visitors and driving successful conversions once they get there.

 Spend some time researching keywords for your business, and get some inspiration from competitors’ websites.
 Take notice of the words that come up again and again and try putting a few of these into a search engine to see what you get.
 For each keyword that describes your business, think of two synonyms.

 What’s the main thing you want your site’s visitors to do?
 A clear call to action is hard to resist, so make sure these are well signposted and easy to find.
 They should be above the page fold where possible, and a mix of text links and buttons or other graphics.

 Never, ever, use “click here”.
-CTAs work best when they’re descriptive and action oriented – “Buy a ticket” for example is clearer, more …Read more
+CTAs work best when they’re descriptive and action oriented – “Buy a ticket” for example is clearer, more persuasive and …Read more